tomasjezo/CTEQ2024-mc-tutorial/docker_notes.md

    ```bash
    docker ps
    ```
-- But it ran and exited.
+- But our hellow world container ran and exited.
 To list also stopped containers, we add `-a` switch
    ```bash
    docker ps -a
    ```